leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 Another option is to use route helpers directly.
 With no `active_storage.rb` configuration and no `cdn_image` routes defined you can use `<%= image_tag rails_storage_proxy_path(@user.avatar), height: 100, width: 100 %>` directly in your view to generate the proxy URL.

-This helper accepts parameters, so you can specify your CDN host if desired: `rails_storage_proxy_url(@user.avatar, host:  Rails.application.credentials.dig(:CDN_HOST), protocol: “https")`
+This helper accepts parameters, so you can specify your CDN host if desired: `rails_storage_proxy_url(@user.avatar, host:

+Rails.application.credentials.dig(:CDN_HOST), protocol: “https")`

-## How to connect your CDN to your application:
+## How do I connect my CDN to my application?

 The architecture for the complete DNS and CDN setup for the application will look something like this:

 ![Configuring a CDN ](/assets/uploads/cdn_architecture_screenshot.png)

-## Configuring a CDN
+## How do I configure a CDN?

 * **Select a CDN.** For the purposes of this article we’ll use the [Expedited CDN](https://devcenter.heroku.com/articles/expeditedcdn) provided in the Heroku application store.
 We’ll also deploy the application with Heroku.
 If using Heroku, add your custom domain to your Heroku Application.
 This is available on the Settings tab of your Heroku application.